Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Introduction

-Fractals are in fact one of the most common features of nature in both macro and micro scales.
+Fractals are, in fact, one of the most common features of nature in both macro and micro scales.
 Indeed, the self-similarity of natural structures, which is preserved in scale transformation within some specific range of spatial length (or energy) of physical systems stems from a well-understood symmetry of quantum field theories, known as conformal invariance \cite{sornette, piet}.
 However, although this symmetry usually breaks at some scale of energies for interacting field theories, the fundamental mathematical entities involved within the formulation of quantum physics show some intrinsic features of self-similarity (scale invariance) and nowhere differentiability \cite{kroger, feynman, laskin}.
-In fact, such properties are mostly figured out and utilized via the renormalization group flow through with both Wilson's and Bogoliubov's approaches wherein the high energy contributions are effectively referred to \cite{bogo, shirkov1, shirkov2, shirkov3, wilson1, wilson2}.
+These features can be related to both physical (observable) structures and unobservable entities such as quantum states or quantum fields.
+In fact, such properties of quantum fields are mostly figured out and utilized via the renormalization group flow through with both Wilson's and Bogoliubov's approaches wherein the high energy contributions are effectively referred to \cite{bogo, shirkov1, shirkov2, shirkov3, wilson1, wilson2}.